 So why are so many of us feeling this way?

 For a start, we weren’t taught how to build and maintain deep friendships.
-From a young age, boys are socialized to prize independence over interdependence, performance over vulnerability.
-We’re told to toughen up, to compete, to lead—but rarely to open up.
+From a young age, boys are socialized to value independence over interdependence, and performance over vulnerability.
+We’re told to toughen up, to compete, to lead, but rarely to open up.
 How often were you encouraged to cry or to talk about your feelings until you felt fully seen?
 I can’t remember any moments like that, in any context of my childhood.

 In her book Platonic, psychologist Marisa Franco writes: “Men are taught that their worth is contingent on their performance, their power, their status.
 But true connection thrives on vulnerability.”